interledger-deprecated/five-bells-demo/README.md

 When you click a ledger and then click another ledger, you'll see a transaction executing.

+### What am I looking at?

+[Interledger Protocol (ILP)](https://interledger.org) is a protocol for making payments across different ledgers.
+This demo will create a bunch of ledgers (each one running in a separate Node.js process) on your local machine and then generate connect them using a bunch of randomly generated connectors.
+The connectors will use ILP routing to discover each other.

+The demo also creates test sender accounts ("alice") and test receiver accounts ("bob") on each ledger.
+When you click two ledgers, an ILP sender will be created, which authenticates as Alice on the first ledger.
+This sender will then send to "Bob" on the second ledger you clicked.

+When sending a payment on Interledger, the sender will first query the receiver using the SPSP protocol to determine the properties of the receiver and what types of payments are possible.
+They will then request an Interactive Payment Request (IPR) which describes the payment they are about to do.
+Next, they will ask their connector (think: router) for a quote.
+The connector may recurse and ask other connectors.
+Finally, the connector will return a description of a local transfer.
+This is a local transfer of funds from the sender to the connector on the sender's ledger.
+All of this happens invisibly within a split second.
+However, you can see most of these steps in the (fairly verbose) log of the demo.

+If the sender is happy with the quoted rate (and the demo sender is always happy), she simply prepares the described local transfer.
+This means that her money is now on hold and the connector is notified.
+The connector then prepares a transfer (puts money on hold) on the next ledger and so on.
+This is shown in the demo by an orange bubble with the text "prepared" hovering over each ledger.
+When this chain reaches the recipient, they produce a receipt which triggers the execution in reverse order.
+This is shown in the demo by a green bubble with the text "executed" hovering over each ledger.

+When an error occurs, transfers may be rolled back after a timeout.
+This is shown in the demo by a red bubble with the text "rejected" hovering over each ledger.

 ### Configuration

 * `DEMO_NUM_LEDGERS` - Number of [`five-bells-ledger`](https://github.com/interledgerjs/five-bells-ledger) processes to start